KnpLabs/KnpMarkdownBundle/README.markdown

 If you have enabled the twig markdown filter, you can use the following in your twig templates:

     {{ my_data | markdown }}

+## Change the parser implementation

+Create a service implementing Knplabs\Bundle\MarkdownBundle\ParserInterface, then configure the bundle to use it:

+    knplabs_markdown:
+          parser:
+                  service: my.markdown.parser

+This bundle comes with 4 parser services, all based on the same algorithm but providing different levels of compliance to the markdown specification:

+- markdown.parser.max       // fully compliant = slower (default implementation)
+- markdown.parser.medium    // expensive and uncommon features dropped
+- markdown.parser.light     // expensive features dropped
+- markdown.parser.min       // most features dropped = faster

+For more details, see the implementations in Parser/Preset.

 ## TEST